svewap/ext-oelib/Documentation/Tutorial/UsingAndPersistingDomainModels/Index.rst

          protected $tableName = 'fe_users';

          /**
-        * @var string the model class name for this mapper, must not be empty */ protected $modelClassName = FrontEndUser::class;
+        * @var class-string<M> the model class name for this mapper, must not be empty */ protected $modelClassName = FrontEndUser::class;